Strong-AI-Lab/PARARULE-Plus/README.md

  - [new_data_generation_NonNegationRule-D5.py] - The question needed to be derived by five rules, all of them are the non-negation rules.
  - [new_data_generation_NonNegationRule-animal-D5.py] - The question with animal entities needed to be derived by five rules includes the non-negation rules.

+ [shuffle_data.py] - The generated data is shuffled by this scripts.

 # Other links
 The PARARULE dataset is from that paper.
  [Transformers as Soft Reasoners over Language](https://arxiv.org/abs/2002.05867).